DOI10.47051/RICT3003

 English common names: Amazonian Toadhead, Amazonian Toad-headed Pitviper, Amazonian Hog-nosed Viper, Amazonian Hognose Viper.

 Recognition: ♂♂ 65.1 cmMaximum distance from the snout to the tip of the tail. ♀♀ 86 cmMaximum distance from the snout to the tip of the tail..
-The Amazonian Toad-headed Pitviper (Botrocophias hyoprora) can be identified by having a triangular-shaped head, heat-sensing pits between the eyes and nostrils, a stout body, non-prehensile tail, upturned snout, and tubercular keels on the dorsal scales.1,2 The dorsal color may be reddish brown, dark brown, reddish orange, yellowish, or gray, with 14–19 dark trapezoidal or rectangular dorsal blotches.1,3 Bothrocophias hyoprora can be distinguished from the similar B. microphthalmus by having a pattern of trapezoidal blotches rather than X-shaped markings, and by having entire subcaudal scales.1,3 Bothrops atrox and B. brazili can be separated from B. hyoprora by lacking an upturned snout.3
+Botrocophias hyoprora can be identified from other Amazonian snakes by having a triangular-shaped head, heat-sensing pits between the eyes and nostrils, a stout body, non-prehensile tail, upturned snout, and tubercular keels on the dorsal scales.1,2 The dorsal color may be reddish brown, dark brown, reddish orange, yellowish, or gray, with 14–19 dark trapezoidal or rectangular dorsal blotches (Fig. 1).1,3 Bothrocophias hyoprora differs from B. microphthalmus by having a pattern of trapezoidal blotches rather than X-shaped markings and by having entire subcaudal scales.1,3 From Bothrops atrox and B. brazili, it differs by having an upturned snout.3

 Variation among individuals of Bothrocophias hyoprora

-Figure 1: Individuals of Bothrocophias hyoprora from Gareno, Napo province, Ecuador (); Curaray medio, Pastaza province, Ecuador (); and Macuma, Morona Santiago province, Ecuador (). j=juvenile.
+Figure 1: Individuals of Bothrocophias hyoprora from Amazonian Ecuador: Emerald Arch’s Reserve near Cuyabeno Reserve, Sucumbíos province (); Curaray medio, Pastaza province, Ecuador (); Macuma, Morona Santiago province, Ecuador (). j=juvenile.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..
-Bothrocophias hyoprora has not been formally evaluated by the IUCN.
-In Ecuador, the species is listed as Least Concern17 because it is widely distributed throughout the Amazon basin, an area that retains the majority of its original forest cover.
-It is estimated that 88.5% of the species’ area of distribution in Ecuador still holds rainforest habitat.18 Bothrocophias hyoprora is also listed in this category because it occurs in large protected areas (such as Cuyabeno Wildlife Reserve and Yasuní National Park).
-The most important threat to the long-term survival of populations of this pitviper species is forest destruction due to mining and the expansion of the agricultural frontier.19
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..17 Bothrocophias hyoprora is included in this category because the species is widely distributed throughout Amazonia over areas that retains the majority of their original forest cover.
+Approximately 89% of the species’ distribution in Ecuador overlaps with areas of pristine forest,18 including large protected areas such as Cuyabeno Wildlife Reserve and Yasuní National Park.
+Ongoing threats to the survival of some populations include forest destruction due to mining and the expansion of the agricultural frontier.

 Distribution of Bothrocophias hyoprora in Ecuador